The Canal du Midi by bike, in Haute Garonne from Toulouse

 The lively surroundings of the Canal du Midi

-It is practically impossible to take the wrong side of the river when cycling ...
-If you have any doubts, all you have to do is ask for advice from a person walking on the canal or from those in charge of the locks.
-Also watch your GPS or Google map, because the channel is clearly indicated.
-A few days on the Canal du Midi by bike, with family or friends, it is a truly unique experience that we recommend!
-And why not continue in the Aude , then the Hérault to make a magnificent trip of several days?
-We quickly get attached to the Canal du Midi, take the time to admire it!
+A few days on the Canal du Midi by bike, with family or friends, is a truly unique experience that we recommend!
+And why not continue in Aude, then Hérault to make it a magnificent trip of several days?
+We quickly become attached to the Canal du Midi, take the time to admire it.

 Canal du Midi Jenny Diab